-Getting Started
+Getting Started with an Emulator

 If you need to install the Real-Time C Debugger software, refer to Part 5, "Installation Guide."

 This tutorial helps you get comfortable by showing you how to perform some measurements on a demo program.
 This tutorial shows you how to: